juliatan/web3-blog/README.md

 - Create `.env.local` file in root directory and add `ENVIRONMENT="local"` and `NEXT_PUBLIC_ENVIRONMENT="local"`.
 This allows us to switch between `local`, `testnet` and `mainnet` environments.
 - Set up `context.js` to manage state across the React app.
 - Set up the app's layout in `pages/_app.ts`.
+- Create `pages/index.tsx` and `pages/create-post.tsx`.
+- Create route to view a post at `/pages/post/:id` and edit a post at `/pages/edit-post/:id`.